wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Installation ==

-= Recommended installation for vCita Contact Form =
+= Contact Form Plugin Installation for Wordpress =

 1. Connect to WordPress Admin Panel
 2. Click the "Plugins" menu on the left and choose "Add New".
     Search for “Contact Form by vCita” and install it.
-3. After the contact form plugin installation has finished, click "Activate".
+3. After the contact form plugin installation has completed, click "Activate".
 4. Click on the new "vCita Contact Form" tab that is now available on your left bar.
-5. Insert your email to which new contact requests and contact form submissions will be sent, and click "OK"
+5. Enter an email to which new contact requests and contact form submissions will be sent, and click "OK"
-6. Insert your first name and last name in the pop-up window and click "Submit" to continue to editing you contact form
+6. Enter your first name and last name in the pop-up window and click "Submit" and start building your contact form.
+7. Our contact form plugin offers you 3 different widgets.
+You can add any of the widgets to your wordpress website.
+For best results – we recommend to add all 3 widgets.

-= customize your contact form =
+= Build your contact form =
-1. Make sure the "Contact Form" option is switched on.
-2. Click on "Edit" to start customizing your contact form
+1. Make sure the "Contact Form" option is switched on and click on "Edit" to start customizing your contact form:.
-3. Set your contact form layout:
-4. Select your preffered contact form layout, out of the 4  recommanded contact form layouts.
+2. Set your contact form layout.
+Select your preferred contact form layout out of the 4 recommended contact form layouts.
+You can later on change the contact form size using the "Grab Shortcode" option.
+3. If you chose layouts which includes your information, click "Edit name, title and picture" to edit your profile information, and fill the "Test" field
-5.      decide where to place your contact form fields' labels: you can place them above the text area, to the left of the text area or inside the text area.
+4. Decide where to place your contact form fields' labels: you can place them above the text area, to the left of the text area or inside the text area.
-6. Add or edit title text which will appear on the upper side of your contact form
-7. Under "Form Fields" - edit and add new fields to your contact form.
-To add new fields, select the field type and click add.
-You can choose which fields are mandatory.
+5. Under "Form Fields" tab - edit and add new fields to your contact form.
+To add a new field, select the field type and click "add".
+You can choose which fields are mandatory, edit the label text, change field order and more.
-8. Edit your contact form "Colors & Fonts" - You can select one of vCita's recommended themes, or create your own theme.
+6. Edit your contact form "Colors & Fonts" - You can select one of vCita's recommended themes, or create your own theme.
 You could use the new theme you create for other contact form widgets you'll use.
-9. You can preview all changes on the right.
+7. You can preview all changes on the right.<BR>
-10. Once doen, click "Done".
+8. Once done, click "Done".<BR>
-11. The contact form will be added to your website as a Contact page.
+9. The contact form will be added to your website as a new Contact page.

 = Add the contact form to an existing page =
 1. The contact form is automatically added to a new "Contact us" page.
 2. To add the contact form to an existing page, click on "Grab Shortcodes" on the main contact form plugin page.
 3. Copy the contact form Shortcode.
 4. Past the contact form shortcode in the desired page.

+= Add the Active Engage to increase lead generation =
+1. On the main contact form plugin screen, click "Edit" next to the "Active Engage" label.
+2. Set the "Display settings".
+You can set the timing for the active engage to display.
+If you don't want it to automatically display, uncheck the "Automatically display" box.
+3. The active engage allows you to offer both contact and scheduling options to your website visitors.
+If you wish to disable the scheduling options, and offer only "leave message" option, uncheck the "Offer meeting and services" box.
+4. Edit your Active engage texts.
+All the texts are editable, so you could perfectly adjust it to your business needs.
+5. Edit the active engage Colors & Fonts.
+You can use an existing Theme out of the Themes list, or create a new one.
+6. When done, click "Done" and make sure that the active engage option is "on" on the main plugin page.
+7. If you wish to add the active engage to a specific page and not all website pages, please click "Add Active Engage on specific pages" on the editing screen.

 = Add scheduling options to your contact form =
 1. With vCita contact form, you can offer your clients to book time with you- online, right from your contact form